 Readings of poets who have chosen to live in a culture other than their own, with an emphasis on T.S.
 Eliot in London, Elizabeth Bishop in Brazil, Thom Gunn in California, and Agha Shahid Ali in New England.
 Two class meetings per week.

 Limited to 25 students.
-Fall semester.
-Visiting Professor Huang.2016-17: Offered in Fall 2016
+Spring semester.
+Professors Christoff and Frank.2017-18: Offered in Spring 2018

-(Offered as ENGL 318 and BLST 362 [A/CLA].)
-The course will concentrate on Caribbean authors.
+(Offered as ENGL 318 and BLST 362 [A/CLA]) The course will concentrate on Caribbean authors.
 It explores the process of self-definition in literary works from Africa and the Caribbean that are built around child protagonists.
 We will examine the authors’ various methods of ordering experience through the choice of literary form and narrative technique, as well as the child/author’s perception of his or her society.
 French texts will be read in translation.

 Open to first-year students with consent of the instructor.
-Omitted 2016-17.
-Professor Cobham-Sander.2016-17: Not offered
+Omitted 2017-18.
+Professor Cobham-Sander.2017-18: Not offered

-(Offered as SWAG 331 and ENGL 319.)
-What is the novel?
+(Offered as SWAG 331 and ENGL 319) What is the novel?
 How do we know when a work of literature qualifies as a novel?
 In this course we will study the postcolonial novel which explodes the certainties of the European novel.
 Written in the aftermath of empire, these novels question race, class, gender and empire in their subject matter and narrative form.
 We will consider fiction from South Asia, the Caribbean and sub-Saharan Africa.
 Novels include South African writer J.M.
 Coetzee’s Waiting for the Barbarians, Salman Rushdie’s Midnight’s Children and Caribbean novelist Dionne Brand’s In Another Place, Not Here.

-Fall semester.
+Omitted 2017-18.
 Professor Shandilya.

 (Offered as EUST 303 and ENGL 320) Acts of translation underwrite many kinds of cultural production, often invisibly.
 Writers of the Harlem Renaissance, for instance, engaged with black internationalism through bilingualism and translation, as Brent Edwards has reminded us.
 In this course we will study literary translation as a creative practice involved in the making of subjects and cultures.
 We will read key statements about translation by theorists and translators, such as Walter Benjamin, Roman Jakobson, Lawrence Venuti, Peter Cole and Gayatri Spivak.
 We also will directly engage in translation work: each student will regularly present translations in a workshop format to produce a portfolio as a final project.
 The class will be “polyglot,” meaning that students are welcome to translate from any language of which they have knowledge; when they share translations, they will be asked also to provide interlinear, or “literal,” translations for those who may not understand the language they are working in.

 Requisite: two years of college-level study of the chosen language.
 Limited to 15 students.
 Fall semester.
-Professor Ciepiela.2016-17: Offered in Fall 2016
+Professor Ciepiela.2017-18: Offered in Fall 2017

 Admission with consent of the instructor.
-Limited to 15 students.
+Limited to 25 students.
+Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Spring semester.
-Writer-in-Residence Hall.2016-17: Not offered
+Visiting Writer Kimani.2017-18: Offered in Spring 2018

 An advanced level fiction class.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.